ChrisEssery/group-project/Portfolio/Conclusion.md

 ## Reflection of success of project

 There have been many successes throughout the duration of this unit.
 One of the first hurdles we faced as a team was that we started the project one team member down.
 That is, instead of having five team members, as was intended, we had four.
 This presented a few challenges.
 Firstly, there were fewer of us to complete the project which meant that each individual team member had, in theory, more work to complete.
-This also meant that our project had to be scaled back to account for a smaller team.
+Secondly, this meant that our project had to be scaled back to account for a smaller team.
 As such, there were certain features we inevitably were unable to implement.
-ADD MORE
+The way we dealt with being one team member down was arguably a success, since we did not dwell on the fact but simply moved forward with a positive mindset, aware of how much we could achieve if we remained focused and goal-oriented.

+With this in mind, we feel proud of how far we have come.
+In particular, we feel proud of how we have worked as a team to produce a working prototype based on an idea which arose during the ideation phase.
+As a team, we have managed to work well together, making sure to keep in contact every day, and to follow a structured approach to the completion of sprints.

+We also feel that we successfully designated roles to each team member, which we maintained throughout the project.

+### Back-End

+### Front-End

+### Design

 ### How well did our project fulfil the brief?